Research

 Convergent evolution, species’ ability to repeatedly invade and adapt to similar environments, has offered insight into the ways that diverse organisms evolved to cope with similar selective pressures.
 Studies of widespread convergence have been central to pinpointing the genetic mechanisms of adaptation and have revealed that phenotypic convergence can be a result of completely independent genetic mechanisms, changes in the same gene but at different sites, different changes at the same sites, or rarely, complete genetic convergence with the same changes at the same sites.
 The spread of these scenarios inform the level of constraint involved in the evolutionary process.
 These insights into the function, constraints, and diversity of genes across species add to our basic understanding of how genes evolve and relate to phenotypes, and contributes fundamentally to our understanding of human genetics, behavior, and disease.

 Using a comparative genomic approach, and several newly sequenced cavefish genomes, we aim to identifying genes evolving at convergent rates in >15 divergent cavefish lineage.
 We are employing new bioinformatic tools which leverage evolutionary rate-convergence and have the potential to reveal genes evolving under positive selection, gene losses, and increased constraint which contribute to the cave dwelling condition.
+Our most recent work using this dataset has revealed a key gene related to vision loss in both blind fish and mammals.

 Convergent evolution, species’ ability to repeatedly invade and adapt to similar environments, has offered insight into the ways that diverse organisms evolved to cope with similar selective pressures.
 Studies of widespread convergence have been central to pinpointing the genetic mechanisms of adaptation and have revealed that phenotypic convergence can be a result of completely independent genetic mechanisms, changes in the same gene but at different sites, different changes at the same sites, or rarely, complete genetic convergence with the same changes at the same sites.
 The spread of these scenarios inform the level of constraint involved in the evolutionary process.
 These insights into the function, constraints, and diversity of genes across species add to our basic understanding of how genes evolve and relate to phenotypes, and contributes fundamentally to our understanding of human genetics, behavior, and disease.

 Using a comparative genomic approach, and several newly sequenced cavefish genomes, we aim to identifying genes evolving at convergent rates in >15 divergent cavefish lineage.
 We are employing new bioinformatic tools which leverage evolutionary rate-convergence and have the potential to reveal genes evolving under positive selection, gene losses, and increased constraint which contribute to the cave dwelling condition.
+Our most recent work using this dataset has revealed a key gene related to vision loss in both blind fish and mammals.